 Babies can tragically die in their sleep.
-Cut that risk by as much as half, the American Academy of Pediatrics (AAP) reports, by putting your baby to sleep in a crib in your bedroom, next to your bed.
+You can cut that risk by as much as half, the American Academy of Pediatrics (AAP) reports, if your baby sleeps in a crib in your bedroom, next to your bed.
 The AAP urges parents not to allow their babies to sleep in an adult bed, on a couch, or on a chair — whether alone, with a parent, or child or animal.

-About 69 percent of American children under the age of 1 who die while sleeping were sharing the surface with a person or pet.
-Co-sleeping is especially dangerous for babies younger than 3 months, and if the adult is very tired or sedated from medication, drugs, or alcohol, and won’t wake easily if needed.
+Most American children under the age of 1 who die while sleeping were sharing the surface with a person or pet.
+Co-sleeping is especially dangerous for babies younger than 3 months, especially when the adult is very tired or sedated from medication, drugs, or alcohol, and won’t wake easily if needed.

 McKenna also warns against sleeping with babies on bean-bag mattresses, water beds, or mattresses that don’t fit tightly into the bed frame.
 Ideally, both parents are comfortable with having the baby in the bed and see themselves as caregivers.

 Whether you put the baby in a crib or in bed, make sure your baby doesn’t get too hot while sleeping.
 Two layers of clothing are enough, and keep the room at a temperature that is comfortable for an adult.
 Signs of overheating are sweat, damp hair, flushed or red cheeks, a heat rash, or rapid breathing.

 A dry pacifier can help, but do not hang it around your baby's neck or attach it to clothing with a string or cord.
 Clean it frequently, and don’t coat it with anything sweet or sticky.
 If the pacifier falls out of the baby's mouth during sleep, you don't need to put it back.

 What’s the best sleeping position for an infant?